-Professional identification.
 Professional identification refers to the extent to which a professional employee experiences a sense of oneness with the profession.
-Social identification not only shapes one's self-perception in relation to other group members, but it also shapes one's self-perception in relation to non-group members (Turner, et al., 1987).
-Social identification leads one to see non-group members as being less trustworthy, to evaluate them less positively, and to view them as being dissimilar (Jetten, Spears, & Manstead, 1996).
-Identification with a group leads people to view non-group members, and especially members of rival groups, as being unlike themselves and unsupportive of their interests (Brewer, 1979; Kramer, et al., 1996; Turner, 1984).
+Social identification not only shapes one's self-perception in relation to other group members but also shapes one's self-perception in relation to non-group members (Turner et al., 1987).
+Social identification leads one to see non-group members as less trustworthy, to evaluate them less positively, and to view them as dissimilar (Jetten, Spears, & Manstead, 1996).
+Identification with a group leads people to view non-group members, especially members of rival groups, as being unlike themselves and unsupportive of their interests (Brewer, 1979; Kramer et al., 1996; Turner, 1984).

-Professional employees typically do not see administrators as true members of the profession, even when administrators have had professional training and experience (Golden, et al., 2000).
+Professional employees typically do not see administrators as true members of the profession, even when administrators have had professional training and experience (Golden et al., 2000).
 Further, organizations and professions tend to be rival groups in that the goals and values of organizations and professions often conflict, and administrators are seen as clearly emphasizing organizational concerns over professional ones (Freidson, 2001).
 For example, organizations tend to be primarily concerned with efficiency and profitability, whereas professions care mainly about providing the highest quality service (as defined by the profession), almost regardless of cost or revenue considerations (Freidson, 2001).
 Administrators are usually seen as promoting profitability at the expense of profession-defined quality (Freidson, 2001).
-In one notable study, practicing physicians viewed administrators with medical degrees (MDs) as "outsiders" to the medical profession because of what the physicians believed to be the administrators with MDs more negatively than those without MDs because the former were thought to have "betrayed" the medical profession by assuming administrative roles (Hoff, 1999: 344).
+In one notable study, practicing physicians viewed administrators with medical degrees (MDs) as "outsiders" to the medical profession because of what the physicians believed to be the administrators' undue emphasis on organizational goals (Hoff, 1999, p.
+336).
+Practicing physicians viewed administrators with MDs more negatively than those without MDs because they thought the former had "betrayed" the medical profession by assuming administrative roles (Hoff, 1999, p.
+344).

 We maintain that professional identification alters professional employees' responses to administrative social influence in a manner opposite that of organizational identification.
 It decreases professional employees' relational closeness with those who do not belong to the profession, such as administrators.
 When one does not experience solidarity with another, the other is not considered to be a valid source of behavioral guidance (Turner, 1991).

-As a consequence, influence from that person is more likely to be either ignored or interpreted as controlling and as a threat to freedom of identity expression (Turner, 1991), perhaps resulting in reactance (Brehm, 1966; Brehm & Brehm, 1981; Wicklund, 1974).
-On this basis, professional identification leads professional employees to be less receptive to administrative influence, and perhaps even to act against it.
+As a consequence, influence from that person is more likely either to be ignored or to be interpreted as controlling and as a threat to freedom of identity expression (Turner, 1991).
+A possible result is reactance (Brehm, 1966; Brehm & Brehm, 1981; Wicklund, 1974).
+On this basis, professional identification leads professional employees to be less receptive to administrative influence and perhaps even to act against it.